 The management skills you learn in this program will make you a more effective environmental health professional, while also improving your proficiency in influencing the actions of others.
 This skillset will allow you to lead others, manage yourself better, and make better decisions.

 Leadership Skills for Environmental Health and Safety Professionals

 Generating and sustaining long-term change in an organization requires moving beyond management to leadership.
 Unlike managers, leaders are not limited by the scope of their formal authority.
 They influence and guide others across traditional organizational boundaries, build relationships, and overcome organization-wide challenges to increasing productivity and value.

-This leadership development course will help you work smarter, make strategic contributions to your organization, and gain increased respect, rewards, and recognition.
+You will leave this program with the skills to work smarter, make more strategic contributions to your organization, and gain increased respect, rewards, and recognition.